juliatangwc/shopify-production-engineer-intern-challenge/README.md

 **View all warehouses**

 Users can view all existing warehouses in a table, sorted by warehouse ID.
+Information displayed includes warehouse ID, city name and code, and current weather information.

 **View details of a warehouse**

 Users can view details of a warehouse by clicking on its warehouse ID or city name.
-Details include city name, city code and all inventory in the particular warehouse.
+Details include city name, city code, current weather condition, and all inventory in the particular warehouse.

 **Delete a warehouse**